Are you wondering if your students or children should be learning in bean bag chairs? The answer might surprise you!

 1. Promote Relaxation

-Relaxed minds learn better.
-When someone is experiencing physical discomfort, the mind can’t relax: it’s focused on making the situation more comfortable.
-After that problem is solved, the focus can turn to learning.
+A child with a relaxed mind learns better.
+When someone is experiencing physical discomfort, the brain can’t relax: it’s focused on making the situation more comfortable.
+Once the brain is relaxed, the student’s focus can switch to learning.

 Bean bag chairs are naturally comfortable, so they promote learning.
 They’re soft and inviting for kids of all ages.
 Sitting on one doesn’t feel like a chore — kids are often happy to be there since a bean bag chair feels different from the chairs they usually associate with school.
-This can make them more open to the learning process.
+Using comfortable bean bag chairs can make them more open to the learning process.

 2. Easy to Clean